Eldridge R. Johnson

-Early life
+Early life and education

-Johnson was born in Wilmington, Delaware on February 6, 1867 to Asa S. Johnson and Caroline Reeves Johnson.
-Upon his mother's death in 1869 he was sent to live with his mother's sister and her husband on their farm in northern Kent County near Smyrna.

-At the age of ten, Johnson moved to Dover to live with his father and stepmother.
-Johnson attended the Delaware Academy with the hopes of attending college, but he was a poor student and upon his graduation in 1882 at age fifteen, the Academy's director told him, "You are too Goddamned dumb to go to college.
+Johnson was born February 6, 1867, in Wilmington, Delaware, to Caroline Reeves Johnson and Asa S. Johnson.
+His mother died in 1869 and he was sent to live with his aunt and uncle near Smyrna, Delaware.
+He eventually moved back in with his father after he remarried.
+Johnson attended the Dover Academy with the hopes of attending college, but he was a poor student and upon his graduation in 1882 at age fifteen, the Academy's director told him, "You are too God damned dumb to go to college.
 Go and learn a trade."
+He took classes in engineering and mechanical drawing at the Spring Garden Institute.